-Many times I see borrowers / home buyers pay for items that are not necessarily needed and could have been avoided.
+Many times I see borrowers / home buyers pay for avoidable expenses.
+These items that are not necessarily needed and could have been avoided.
 So let’s talk about what is necessary.

 First, it’s common place for your Realtor to suggest a closing company or closing attorney.
 Many Realtors have people in their circle of business that they are comfortable working with and who will get things done for them faster and more efficient in that developed relationship.